 February 3 - March 4, 2018

-The Great Expedition: Exploring the Louisiana Purchase and its Impact on Arkansas features three original Louisiana Purchase Treaty documents and tells the remarkable story of the most important land deal in American history – one that ultimately created the State of Arkansas.
+The Great Expedition: Exploring the Louisiana Purchase and its Impact on Arkansas featured three original Louisiana Purchase Treaty documents and told the remarkable story of the most important land deal in American history – one that ultimately created the State of Arkansas.